OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

 What the Frame support offers is the ability to "point" to a specific portion of stream and identify what type of traffic Suricata is looking at.
 Then, as the engine reassembles the stream, one can have "read access" to that portion of the stream, aggregating concepts like what type of application layer protocol that is, and differentiating between ``header``, ``data`` or even protocol versions (*SMB1*, *SMB2*...).

 The goal of the stream *Frame* is to expose application layer protocol `PDUs <https://en.wikipedia.org/wiki/Protocol_data_unit>`_ and other such arbitrary elements to the detection engine directly, instead of relying on Transactions.
-The main purpose is to bring *TCP.data* processing times down by specialising/ filtering down traffic detection.
+The main purpose is to bring *TCP data* processing times down by specialising/ filtering down traffic detection.

 Adding Frame Support to a Parser
 ================================